This story is written by Christie J. E. Chapman. Christie is a Volunteer Babywearing Educator, a Licensed Clinical Social Worker, and mother of two.

 My first child was born in September 2010, at the beginning of my husband’s second year of seminary.
 Since he was a full-time student, I was a full-time working parent.
 When Jack was six weeks old, I went back to work.
 I hated being away from him, hated pumping my breastmilk, hated falling asleep at my desk in the middle of the day because the little guy had figured out reverse cycling and kept me up nursing most of the night (though I secretly cherished those bleary eyed snuggles, knowing he wanted me enough to throw schedules out the window).
 I believe I survived those days because of the fantastic village of the seminary where we lived and because of babywearing.
 Before I returned to work, the act of figuring out the Moby wrap and being able to take a walk down our New York City block for coffee reminded me that I was a whole person, a competent mother, and that I could develop a new life with this precious little life now outside of my body.
 After I returned to work, wearing Jack helped us to reconnect at the end of the day.
 It helped me to soothe him without the use of my terribly tender breasts, and it helped to boost my milk production when pumping had become such a challenge.
 It also helped my husband, the primary caregiver, bring our son to class with him and strengthen their bond on a daily basis.

 Fast forward two years (and they did feel as if they were on fast forward) to the birth of my daughter.
 Natalie came into the world five weeks after my husband’s graduation, four weeks after his ordination, and three weeks after we moved away from our seminary village in the city to a suburb in Westchester county.
 Life was a whirlwind already, and then I had a baby and a toddler.
 With me.
 All day, every day.
 My identity as competent working mother had gone out the window, replaced with this exhausted, overwhelmed, angry woman who constantly smelled like sweat and spit up.
 I would sit at the breakfast table and stare at my cup of coffee until it was cold, then rouse myself only to make more.
 I survived on Luna bars and the scraps left behind from Jack’s meals.
 A good day meant going to Target without yelling at anyone.
 And then, every couple of weeks, I would feel good for a few days.
 Like, really good.
-So good that I would rearrange the furniture, or decide to potty train Jack, or take up running when neither my body or Natalie’s was ready for it.
+So good that I would rearrange the furniture or buy new furniture like this modern sofa, or decide to potty train Jack, or take up running when neither my body or Natalie’s was ready for it.
 The only way we all survived those rollercoaster days was with the help of babywearing.
 With Natalie strapped to my chest, I could not ignore her needs.
 I could nurse her without even having to hold her (and on those worst days, I probably couldn’t have held her).
 I could follow my manic impulses without missing her very polite little cues.
 And when I was completely touched out from caring for two grabby little people under the age of two, I could put her up on my back, high enough to see her in the mirror and feel her breath on my neck, but not have to actually feel her skin on mine or gaze into her painfully beautiful brown eyes.
 And she would still be soothed, and her brain would still be nurtured by the motion of my body.

 On my bad days, I thought there must be something wrong with me, but then I would start to feel better and decide I was fine.
 Until I felt worse again.
 It took my sister, who was coming to understand her own postpartum anxiety disorder, to convince me to seek help.
 I found a therapist, who diagnosed me with Postpartum Bipolar Disorder.
 She helped me understand a lot about how my thoughts, feelings, and behavior worked together and helped me develop the tools I needed to cope with my down days.
 Then after about a year of therapy and lots of skirting around the obvious reality of my mood swings, I decided that I deserved to really feel better, and I saw a psychiatrist.
 She prescribed an anticonvulsant medication that is also used to manage Bipolar Disorder, and lo and behold, I actually felt better.
 And I’ve stayed feeling better.